Bill Hinzman

-Samuel William Hinzman (October 24, 1936 – February 5, 2012) was an American actor and film director.
+Samuel William Hinzman (October 24, 1936 – February 5, 2012), often credited as Bill Hinzman or Heinzman, was an American actor and film director.

 Career

-Hinzman's first role was the cemetery zombie in the popular horror film Night of the Living Dead (1968).
+Hinzman's first acting role was the cemetery zombie in the popular horror film Night of the Living Dead (1968).
 He reprised the role in new scenes that were filmed for the 30th-anniversary edition of the film.
+During filming of Night of the Living Dead, crew member Gary Streiner accidentally caught himself on fire while attempting to ignite a prop with gasoline.
+Hinzman managed to put out the fire, saving Streiner's life.

 Hinzman also played roles in the films Legion of the Night (1995), Santa Claws (1996), Evil Ambitions (1996), and The Drunken Dead Guy (2005).
 His final role was in River of Darkness (2011), where he played a lead role alongside Kurt Angle, Kevin Nash and Sid Eudy.

-He later directed the films The Majorettes (1986), and Flesheater (1988).
+In addition to acting, Hinzman directed the films The Majorettes (1986), and Flesheater (1988).

-His name is spelled "Heinzman" in the original Night of the Living Dead credits.

-During filming of Night of the Living Dead, crew member Gary Streiner accidentally caught himself on fire while attempting to ignite a prop with gasoline.
-Bill Hinzman managed to put out the fire, saving Streiner's life.